Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Partial wave analysis

 \subsection{Comparison of data and fits}

 The fitted $\omega$-production and $\omega$-decay angles and the normalized $\lambda$-value (in case of the charged $\omega$-decay) are compared with the data in Fig.~\ref{fig:decayAnglesNeutral} and Fig.~\ref{fig:decayAnglesCharged}.
-The agreement is excellent.
-The good description of the data can also be seen in the fit quality summarized in Tab.~\ref{tab:DataQuality}.
-The goodness-of-fit quality has been estimated with the Pearson $\chi^2$ test based on the histograms for the relevant kinematic variables (Fig.~\ref{fig:decayAnglesNeutral} and Fig.~\ref{fig:decayAnglesCharged}) by calculating
+Apart from minor systematic discrepancies the agreement is good.
+The reasonable description of the data can also be seen in the fit quality summarized in Tab.~\ref{tab:DataQuality}.
+The goodness-of-fit has been estimated with the Pearson $\chi^2$ test based on the histograms for the relevant kinematic variables (Fig.~\ref{fig:decayAnglesNeutral} and Fig.~\ref{fig:decayAnglesCharged}) by calculating

 where n represents the number of the relevant kinematic variables, $N_{bins,i}$ the number of bins for the histogram $i$, $\nu_{ij,data/fit}$ the number of data/fit entries within bin $j$ for the histogram $i$ and $N_{params}$ the number of fit parameters.
-The $\chi^2$ values divided by the number of degrees of freedom vary between 0.82 and 1.36.
-These are reasonable results, even though only the statistical errors have been considered for the estimate of the fit quality.
+The $\chi^2$ values divided by the number of degrees of freedom vary between 0.82 and 1.36 which are reasonable results.
+However, one has to remark that Eq. \ref{equ:pearsonTest} does not consider the correlations between the different kinematic variables and thus only serves as a rough estimate for the fit quality.